 An exciting and unique re-development is in the works for the city of Glendale a city that has recently seen a good deal of change.
 Taking its cues from the riverwalk developments in San Antonio and the like, the Glendale Riverwalk is expected to become a bustling entertainment and shopping district in the heart of Denver.

-Slated to begin construction in 2012, the proposed Riverwalk master plan includes 1milliion square feet of entertainment, retail, restaurant, hotel and concert space, which will include a Rugby Hall of Fame, a 4,000-seat amphitheater and a trolley system which will shuttle passengers to and from the Cherry Creek Shopping Center and Infinity Park.
+Slated to begin construction in 2012, the proposed Riverwalk master plan includes 1 million square feet of entertainment, retail, restaurant, hotel, and concert space, which will include a Rugby Hall of Fame, a 4,000-seat amphitheater and a trolley system that will shuttle passengers to and from the Cherry Creek Shopping Center and Infinity Park.

 According to the City of Glendale, “the intent of this new public improvement project is to create a beautiful greenway in the heart of Denver that encourages a variety of active and passive uses and demonstrates how well-cared-for natural areas can provide substantial and long-term economic value to adjacent entertainment/shopping/retail centers.”